hoodunit/purescript-screeps/README.md

 Module documentation is [here](https://github.com/nicholaskariniemi/purescript-screeps/tree/master/docs).

 In most cases you will import `Screeps`, which contains all of the major types, and then one or more of the other modules.
 Most modules correspond directly to a Screeps API class/object.

+## Status

+* PathFinder API not implemented
+* Market API not implemented
+* More advanced options and parsing of error types in certain cases not implemented